-Wild spaces, wilderness, protected landscapes and landscapes are not always officially designated but are in in effect defacto wilderness, and are increasingly precious in the face of the pressures of development.
-These lands are often the last strongholds of biodiversity and the last refuges for the quiet re-creation of the human spirit.
+The use of helicopters for commercial and recreational purposes is often incompatible with the requirements and behavior of wildlife, and low-impact recreational opportunities.
+Not all of Alberta's wild spaces, wilderness areas, and conserved landscapes are officially protected, but are in effect de facto wilderness, and are increasingly precious in the face of the pressures of development.
+These lands are often the last strongholds of biodiversity and refuges to quietly recreate and seek solitude.

-Alberta Wilderness Association (AWA) is opposed to the unregulated use of helicopters over such wilderness lands.
+Alberta Wilderness Association (AWA) is opposed to the unrestricted use of helicopters over wilderness landscapes.
 Helicopter access to these lands must only be allowed for essential official or safety reasons where it does not adversely affect wildlife, fragile terrain and the human enjoyment of nature by non-motorized means.

-There should be no commercial or non-essential helicopter activity over legally protected wilderness or over lands zoned as Prime Protection, Critical Wildlife, and ESA (environmentally significant areas).
+There should be no commercial or non-essential helicopter activity over legally protected wilderness or over lands zoned as Prime Protection, Critical Wildlife, and environmentally significant areas (ESAs).

-AWA supports management tools and methods to diminish or eliminate the impacts that helicopter use has on Alberta's wilderness.
+AWA supports management tools and methods to diminish or eliminate the impacts of helicopter use on Alberta's wilderness.